 Remove negative energy

-Egyptian Musk has a - you guessed it - musky aroma.
-Ancient communities have associated it with Saturn and the underworld, meaning it is great for providing protection from harm.
+Egyptian Musk has a - you guessed it - musky aroma, however, it also has bright floral notes.
+Ancient communities have associated it with Saturn and the underworld, meaning it is great for protecting from harm.

 Create calming energy